kionsoftware/terraform-provider-kion/docs/resources/project.md

 Optional:

 - `amount` (Number) Total amount for the budget.
 This is required if data is not specified.
 Budget entries are created between start_datecode and end_datecode (exclusive) with the amount evenly distributed across the months.
-- `data` (Block List) Total amount for the budget.
+- `data` (Block Set) Total amount for the budget.
 This is required if data is not specified.
 Budget entries are created between start_datecode and end_datecode (exclusive) with the amount evenly distributed across the months. (see [below for nested schema](#nestedblock--budget--data))
-- `funding_source_ids` (List of Number) Funding source IDs to use when data is not specified.
+- `funding_source_ids` (Set of Number) Funding source IDs to use when data is not specified.
 This value is ignored is data is specified.
 If specified, the amount is distributed evenly across months and funding sources.
 Funding sources will be processed in order from first to last.

 <a id="nestedblock--budget--data"></a>
 ### Nested Schema for `budget.data`